Casual dining Recipes

 Directions

-• Whisk all dressing ingredients in a bowl.
-Chill 1 hour.
+• Whisk all dressing ingredients together until smooth.

-• Toss spinach, strawberries, and almonds in big bowl.
+• Toss spinach, strawberries, and almonds in a bowl.

 Notes